-Wooden Spoon the 'last thing you want' - Gatland
+Wooden Spoon 'the last thing you want' - Gatland

 "Getting up for an England Wales game is not difficult.
 The week was challenging, we realise and understand that, but we were not making any excuses."

-Gatland made nine changes for England but is looking at some continuity in Rome.
+Gatland made nine changes against England but is looking at some continuity in Rome.

 "We have looked at a few players," added Gatland.

-"It is all very well saying that but you need also a little bit of continuity as well in selection.
+"It is all very well saying that, but you need also a little bit of continuity as well in selection.

-"We wanted to find out a bit bit about players within the squad and we kind of feel we have done that in games and training.
+"We wanted to find out a bit about players within the squad and we kind of feel we have done that in games and training.

 "We are now thinking about cohesion as much as anything going forward, particularly for the Italy game which becomes pretty important."